 Watchpoints

-Monitor the RIPE Database for modifications to the maintainer object, such as new contact details or a changed organisation name.
+Monitor the RIPE Database for modifications to the maintainer entity, such as new contact details or a changed organisation name.
 Track any prefix announcements originating from AS210401.
 Investigate corporate registries or operator databases for the appearance of a company claiming AS210401.
 A public link to a named institution would immediately elevate the profile.

 The biggest gap is the real-world organisation behind the maintainer.
 Additional public evidence from corporate registries, operator databases, or the RIPE Database itself is needed to confirm a legal entity name, jurisdiction, and operational scope.
 Also, prefix announcements are absent, limiting the assessment of the ASN's routing footprint.